-Horsing around or Quad biiking
+Horsing around or Quad biking

 Content to just go along for the ride?
-Mount up and join a trail ride through the Grampians bush, or explore on horseback or Quad bike in the attractive Wartook Valley, on the north-western fringe of the ranges.
+Mount up and join a trail ride through the Grampians bush, or explore on Horseback or Quad bike in the attractive Wartook Valley, on the north-western fringe of the ranges.

 Lakes Bellfield, Fyans and Wartook are great for canoeing or kayaking, and Fyans is perfect for water skiing most times of the year.

 The fishing is great too!
 Lakes, rivers and streams throughout the region offer some of the finest inland fishing in Australia.
 Rainbow trout, brown trout and red fin are a specialty.
 A fishing licence is essential and can be obtained from Brambuk the National Park & Cultural Centre in Halls Gap, some service stations and Young’s Sportspower in Stawell.